flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

-After introducing the `flutter_localizations` package and adding the code above, the Material and Cupertino packages should now be correctly localized.
-You can test this by running the Flutter app in one of the 77 supported locales and see widgets adapted to the localized messages, along with correct left-to-right and right-to-left layout.
+After introducing the `flutter_localizations` package and adding the code above, the Material and Cupertino packages should now be correctly localized in one of the 77 supported locales.
+Widgets should be adapted to the localized messages, along with correct left-to-right and right-to-left layout.
+Try switching the target platform's locale to
+Arabic (`ar`) and notice that the messages should be localized and widgets are laid out with right-to-left layout in mind.

 Apps based on `WidgetsApp` are similar except that the `GlobalMaterialLocalizations.delegate` isn't needed.